Have a question?

 This natural movement of carbon dwarfs humanity’s contribution: it amounts to ten times as much CO2 as humans produce through activities such as burning fossil fuels.

 If people emit only a tenth as much CO2 as nature does, then why are scientists so concerned about our emissions driving climate change?
-It is because our extra chunk of carbon emissions has tipped out of equilibrium what was once a balanced cycle.
+It's because our extra chunk of carbon emissions has tipped out of equilibrium what was once a balanced cycle.
 “What's being taken out by natural processes is more or less equal to what's being put in—other than the extent to which we've disturbed it,” Rothman says.
 This is why the atmospheric level of CO2 continues to creep up as humans keep burning fossil fuels: Human activities tip the scales by adding carbon to the air faster than the planet’s sinks can absorb it.

-Time is the key to understanding this problem, Rothman says, because although the natural carbon cycle balances itself, it does so over exceedingly long timescales.
+Time is the key to understanding this problem, Rothman says.
+Although the natural carbon cycle balances itself, it does so over exceedingly long timescales.
 For example, consider one part of the natural carbon cycle: how fossil fuels are created and released.
-Hydrothermal vents on the seafloor provide the carbon that—via heat, pressure, and other forces below the planet’s surface—is pressed into fossil fuels such as oil and gas.
+Hydrothermal vents on the seafloor provide the carbon that—via heat, pressure, and other forces below the planet’s surface—is pressed into the fossil fuels oil and gas.
 Over thousands or millions of years, the creeping movement of our planet’s tectonic plates brings those fossil fuels back to the Earth’s surface and slowly emits the CO2 into the air.
 But mining those fossil fuels and then burning them in cars or factories shortcuts nature’s method.
 “That full [natural] process would eventually bring it all up—but very slowly,” Rothman says.
 “What we're doing with taking oil and gas out of the ground is essentially speeding up the natural process.”

 Although humans have added our own emissions on top of natural carbon sources, we cannot speed up the work of most of the natural carbon sinks that absorb CO2 from the air.
 Rothman says it takes centuries for carbon dioxide in the atmosphere to fully absorb into the oceans.
 It takes another 10,000 years or so for natural mechanisms to remove excess carbon from the oceans and return them to equilibrium.1